wkhatiz/hdigooths/README.md

 Wait for Metro Bundler to finish starting up then you can use Shift + A to display active devices you can build to.
 Select your AVD and the application should be shown in your AVD.

+## Current Status

+The application itself is most completed.

+The main task to be completed is data entry.
+Providing an image and description text for every path between 2 nodes.
+This would be done in /utils/connections.js